 - Law 5060 Immigration Law Clinic for 3 or 4 credits - Law 5061 Advanced Immigration Law Clinic for 2 credits - Law 7090 Immigration Law Firm Program for 3 credits - Law 5160 Immigration-related Externship for 3 credits - Law 4330 Immigration Law Seminar for 2 credits

-Students may apply to the Immigration Law Concentration by completing the application form, which is due in the Law School Registrar's Office one year before a student graduates.
+Students may apply to the Immigration Law Concentration by completing the application form, which is due in the Law School Registrar's Office by the semester in which a student graduates.

-B. COURSE POLICIES
+B. Course Policies

 1. CLASS ATTENDANCE